 4. Monastery of El Escorial

-The Royal Site of San Lorenzo de El Escorial, commonly known as the Monastery of El Escorial, is the historic residence of the King of Spain.
+The Royal Site of San Lorenzo de El Escorial, commonly known as the Monastery of El Escorial, is the historic residence of the King of Spain and the Spanish royal family.
 It’s a UNESCO World Heritage Site that’s been called the most important architectural monument of the Spanish Renaissance.

 During the 16th and 17th centuries, El Escorial was at once a monastery and a Spanish royal palace.
 It was a home for both the royal and religious powers of Spain, symbolically united under one massive roof.